Akhilan-J/Akhilan-J/README.md

 ## Hi there 👋
 # 💫 About Me:
 👋 Hi!
 I’m Akhilan Jeyaraj, a passionate software developer and tech enthusiast.
 I'm always looking to learn and explore new technologies.
 I have experience in web development, databases, and building dynamic applications.
-Currently, I'm focused on improving my skills in full-stack development and contributing to open-source projects.<br><br>🔭 I’m currently working on Calorie tracker with AI.<br>🌱 I’m learning Smart contracts.<br>💬 Ask me about web development, databases, or blockchain.<br>📫 How to reach me: https://www.linkedin.com/in/akhilan-jeyaraj/.
+Currently, I'm focused on improving my skills in full-stack development and contributing to open-source projects.<br><br>🔭 I’m currently working on Gym App.<br>🌱 I’m learning Smart contracts.<br>💬 Ask me about web development, databases, or blockchain.<br>📫 How to reach me: https://www.linkedin.com/in/akhilan-jeyaraj/.

 ## 🌐 Socials: